luizen/als-tools/README.md

 - Make it possible to use config by file
 - Make it possible to scan multiple folders
 - Export to Text, CSV, HTML, etc.
-- Find a way to locate plugins using LiteDb own API.